-In 1948, the Washington Supreme Court reviewed a case brought by a man whose female partner died after a seven-year relationship.
+In 1948, the Washington Supreme Court decided a case brought by a man whose female partner died after a seven-year relationship.
 Creasman v.
 Boyle, 31 Wn.2d 345, 347, 196 P.2d 835 (1948).
-Before her death, they purchased a home that was placed in her name alone.
+Before her death, the couple purchased a home that was placed in her name alone.
 But the down payment for the home came from the proceeds of the sale of his automobile, and the payments on the mortgage came entirely from his earnings during the relationship.
 Id. at 359.
 After her death, he brought an action to recover his interest in the home.
-The trial court awarded him one-half of the home, and the rest to her estate.
+The trial court awarded him one-half of the home.
 Id. at 346-47.
 But the Washington Supreme Court disagreed and reversed the trial court.
 The Supreme Court's ruling reaffirmed a harsh rule that had existed in Washington for unmarried couples, which later become known as the Creasman presumption, that is that “[p]roperty acquired by a man and a woman not married to each other, but living together as husband and wife, is not community property, and, in the absence of some trust relation, belongs to the one in whose name the legal title to the property stands.”
 Id. at 351.

 Later, the courts did what they could to mitigate the effect of the decision by applying equitable principles such as joint venture and implied partnerships, constructive trusts, contract theories, among others.
 In re Marriage of Lindsey, 101 Wn.2d 299, 304, 678 P.2d 328 (1984).
 In the years following Creasman, the Washington Supreme Court came to regard the decision as an archaic and onerous one that made the law in this area unpredictable.
 Id.; see also In re Thornton’s Estate, 81 Wn.2d 72, 78, 499 P.2d 864 (1972).